ryan-hays/core/misc/affinity_freshman.md

 Biases that all vere all initialized at 0.001 diverge as we are training our network.

 ####Step 2: evaluating the network

-and in addition you will need these three sripts
+In addition to four folders resulting from our previous step, you will need these three scripts:
 ```
+1_logs
+1_netstate
+1_test
+1_train

 av4_eval.py
 av4_input.py
 av4_utils.py